Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-21-dragon-dreams.md

 "Right." she sighed.
 "I can't ask you to take a whole fortnight out for me, I'm not that important."

 She realised that the sentiment had come off as bitter.
 "I mean!
-Um...That came out wrong."
+Um...
+That came out wrong."

 Julian chuckled.
 "It's fine."